 The forward-looking information contained herein is expressly qualified in its entirety by this cautionary statement.
-The forward-looking information contained herein is made as of the date of this Revised Annual Information Form and the Corporation undertakes no obligation to publicly update such forward-looking information to reflect new information, subsequent or otherwise, unless required by applicable securities laws.
+The forward-looking information contained herein is made as of the date of this Annual Information Form and the Corporation undertakes no obligation to publicly update such forward-looking information to reflect new information, subsequent or otherwise, unless required by applicable securities laws.

-CORPORATE STRUCTURE
+1. CORPORATE STRUCTURE

 The Corporation was incorporated in Canada under the Canada Business Corporations Act by articles of incorporation dated October 25, 2002.
-The articles of the Corporation were amended as follows: a) on October 25, 2007, to change its name from Innergex Management Inc. to Innergex Renewable Energy Inc. and its French version, Innergex énergie renouvelable inc.; b) on December 4, 2007, to change the authorized capital of the Corporation and the minimum number of directors of the Corporation from one to three; c) on December 4, 2007, to amend the authorized and issued capital of the Corporation and to create an unlimited number of common shares ("Common Shares") and an unlimited number of preferred shares, issuable in series; and d) on March 29, 2010 by way of articles of arrangement filed in connection with the Arrangement (as defined below).
+The articles of the Corporation were amended as follows: a) on October 25, 2007, to change its name from Innergex Management Inc. to Innergex Renewable Energy Inc. and its French version, Innergex énergie renouvelable inc.; b) on December 4, 2007, to change the authorized capital of the Corporation and the minimum number of directors of the Corporation from one to three; c) on December 4, 2007, to amend the authorized share capital of the Corporation and to create an unlimited number of common shares ("Common Shares") and an unlimited number of preferred shares, issuable in series (the "Preferred Shares"); d) on March 29, 2010 by way of articles of arrangement filed in connection with the Arrangement (as defined below), and e) on September 9, 2010, to create the Cumulative Rate Reset Preferred Shares, Series A (the "Series A Shares") and the Cumulative Floating Rate Preferred Shares, Series B (the "Series B Shares") in connection with the Corporation's public offering of Series A Shares.